UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 **Shields?** No
 **Name Level** When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.
 **Backstab** Thieves have advantage on attacks against, and deal double damage to, surprised opponents.
 In addition, thieves surprise enemies on a roll of 3+ (instead of on a 5+).
-**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skullduggery.
+**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skill.
 To succeed, they must roll 3+ with a d6.

-- Hear noises through doors or across rooms
+- Hear noises
 - Pick locks or disable traps
 - Climb sheer surfaces
 - Move silently